-Yoga is the vehicle and it comes with many tools.
-One such “tool” is using your breath to balance the nervous system.
+Yoga is methodology with many tools.
+One such “tool” is using breath to balance the nervous system.
 In yoga, this is called pranayama, or breath work.
-The autonomic nervous system, our brain’s survival system, is divided into two branches.
+Slowing down our breath positively impacts the autonomic nervous system (ANS), our brain’s survival system.
+The ANS is divided into two branches.

 The sympathetic nervous system is responsible for adrenaline to fuel the body and brain.
 This kicks in when we get scared.
 It drives primal responses: fight, flight, and freeze.